The Story Of Shane Warne’s ‘Ball Of The Century’

 Reactions

-Shane Warne described this ball as a fluke in a recent video tweeted by the ICC handle recently.
+Shane Warne used to describe this ball as a fluke in one of the videos tweeted by the ICC handle recently.

 Here’s the video: